Gurpartap/cognizant/README.md

-# Cognizant
+# Cognizant: system utility to supervise your processes

+Let us say that you have a program that is critical for your application.
+Any downtime for the processes of this program would hurt your business.
+You want to make sure these processes are always up and working.
+If anything unexpected happens to their state, you want to be notified about it.

-Cognizant is a system utility that supervises your processes, ensuring their state based on a flexible criteria.
+Enter Cognizant.
+Cognizant is a system utility that supervises your processes, monitoring and ensuring their state based on a flexible criteria.

-In simpler terms, cognizant keeps your processes up and running.
+In simpler terms, it keeps your processes up and running.
 It ensures that something productive (like restart) is done when the process being monitored matches a certain condition (like RAM, CPU usage or a custom condition).

-PS: Although the core works efficiently, yet the command interface to the utility, documentation and some other features need a lot of work.
+PS: Although the core works efficiently, yet conditions, notifications, the command interface to the utility, documentation and some other features need a lot of work.
 Contributions will be overwhelmingly welcomed!

-PS2: This README is written as a roadmap for the features cognizant would ideally provide.
-Some of them might not yet be implemented (e.g. conditions).
+PS2: This README is written as a roadmap for the features planned for cognizant.
+Some of them might not yet be implemented (e.g. conditions, notifications, etc.).

-Cognizant can be used to monitor any long running process, including the following examples:
+Cognizant can be used to monitor any long running process, including the
+following:

 - Web servers (Nginx, Apache httpd, WebSocket, etc.)
 - Databases (Redis, MongoDB, MySQL, PostgreSQL, etc.)
-- Job workers (Resque, Sidekiq, etc.)
+- Job workers (Resque, Sidekiq, Qless, etc.)
 - Message queue applications (RabbitMQ, Beanstalkd, etc.)
-- Logs collection daemon
+- Logs collection daemons
 - Or any other program that needs to keep running

 ## Links